paulk-asert/groovy-data-science/README.md

 No matching intent found.
 ```

+We could now revise our model if we wanted the last example to also succeed.

 ### Digit recognition using neural networks

 An artificial neural network consists of layers of nodes which talk to other nodes based on weights and thresholds.